 - Control blood pressure – there has been intense debate about whether certain BP medications exacerbate Covid-19 or enable it to attack the body more severely; at current, the leading cardiologists and pathologists do not believe there is adequate information to warrant drastic changes to hypertensive therapy.
 However we are observing that Covid-19 cases ending up in Intensive Care (ICU) tend to have much higher blood pressure readings, therefore it is critical to control blood pressure early within the accepted clinical range (130/80).

 - Optimise heart function – severe cardiac damage and inflammation appears to be a significant factor in Covid-19 fatalities.
-Respiratory infections can act as a trigger for heart attacks – you are 17 times more likely to have heart attacks within a week of a respiratory infection.
+Respiratory infections can act as a trigger for heart attacks – you are 17 times more likely to have heart attacks within a week of a respiratory infection, and those with heart disease are 5 times more likely to die from Covid-19 than the normal population.
 Anyone with heart disease must make sure they see their GP or cardiologist to stay as healthy as possible.
 This includes reviewing active risk factors for cardiac dysfunction (smoking, cholesterol, blood pressure, obesity, inactivity, fluid overload, alcohol excess, uncontrolled diabetes, anxiety and stress) .
 Everyone over 45 years old should have a heart health check with their GP (ECG, blood tests and risk factor assessment).